-State-sponsored hackers tend to have deeper, ongoing financial resources to carry out their campaigns.
-As a result, such campaigns can often infiltrate organizations' vulnerable IT systems for long periods.
-During that time, various "back doors" may be installed by the hackers in an effort to extend their reach within a network, all while avoiding major detection.
+Since state-sponsored hackers tend to have deeper pockets to carry out their campaigns, they can often infiltrate organisations’ vulnerable IT systems for longer periods.
+While they’re in your organisation’s system, they can install various “back doors” in an effort to extend their reach and avoid major detection.

-Copying and holding an organization's data hostage is not a unique concept.
-After all, ransomware requires a monetary ransom to release the impacted data.
-But the use of any of these types of destructive malware attacks reveals the need for organizations to focus their security efforts in two areas: containment and protection.
+Holding an organisation’s data hostage is not a unique concept.
+The use of any destructive malware attacks reveals the need for organisations to focus on containment and protection.

-In the days before everyone was interconnected, organizations considered it sufficient to maintain hardened firewalls to protect their perimeters.
-Today, anyone involved in IT security knows that a firewall is no longer good enough.
-Employee education can go a long way toward preventing users from responding to suspicious-looking emails, but it can't fully prevent any breach from occurring.
+Just maintaining hardened firewalls isn’t enough anymore to protect an organisation’s perimeters.
+Anyone in IT security knows a firewall is no longer good enough.
+But what can go a long way toward preventing users from responding to suspicious-looking emails, even though it can’t fully prevent any breach from occurring, is employee education.

 Both foreign and domestic hacks remain unpredictable.
 Are you ready to respond to a data hacker who sets his or her sights on your business?